Southern strategy: Scholarly debates

 The Southern strategy is generally believed to be the primary force that transformed the "Democratic South into a reliable GOP stronghold in presidential elections".
 Scholars generally emphasize the role of racial backlash in the realignment of southern voters.
 The viewpoint that the electoral realignment of the Republican party due to a race-driven Southern Strategy is also known as the "top-down" viewpoint.
 Most scholarship and analysts support this top-down viewpoint and state that the political shift was due primarily to racial issues.
 Some historians believe that racial issues took a back seat to a grassroots narrative known as the "suburban strategy", which Glen Feldman calls a "dissenting—yet rapidly growing—narrative on the topic of southern partisan realignment".

+Around the 1990s, scholars on conservatism sought to re-examine prevailing scholarship around the southern strategy.
+Scholars such as Matthew Lassiter, Kevin Kruse, and Joseph Crespino advocated against the idea of "Southern Exceptionalism" while still acknowledging the centrality of a racial backlash.
 Matthew Lassiter says: "A suburban-centered vision reveals that demographic change played a more important role than racial demagoguery in the emergence of a two-party system in the American South".
 Lassiter argues that race-based appeals cannot explain the GOP shift in the South while also noting that the real situation is far more complex.
+Specifically, authors like Lassiter and Kevin Kruse argue that, while the origins of suburbanization began with white flight into suburbs, these suburban voters embraced free market, de facto segregation and sincere color-blind politics that made them more aligned with the Republican Party.

-According to Lassiter, political scientists and historians point out that the timing does not fit the "Southern Strategy" model.
-Nixon carried 49 states in 1972, so he operated a successful national rather than regional strategy.
-But the Republican Party remained quite weak at the local and state level across the entire South for decades.
+According to Lassiter, some political scientists and historians believe that the timing does not fit the "Southern Strategy" model.
+They believe that because Nixon carried 49 states in 1972, he operated a successful national strategy, rather than a regional one; the Republican Party remained quite weak at the local and state levels across the entire South for decades.
+Republicans first won a majority of US House seats in the South in the 1994 "Republican Revolution", and only began to dominate southern congressional elections after the 2010 elections.